springernature/vpat/springerlink.md

 <td>
 The pages found at link.springer.com generally use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
 We make use of WAI-ARIA roles to support landmarks.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
-Pages located at both checkout.springer.com and order.springer.com have landmarks present.
+Pages located at both checkout.springer.com (<strong>older</strong> design) and order.springer.com (<strong>newer</strong> design) have landmarks present.
 Some are duplicated without unique labels.
 Some landmarks found at checkout.springer.com are malformed, and may be difficult to use.
 </td>
 </tr>
 <tr id="page-titled" valign="top">